This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

 Read on to consider 7 ways Dave Ramsey is right about money – even in the face of criticism.

-7 Ways Dave Ramsey is Right – and Others Are Wrong
+7 Ways Dave Ramsey is Right About Money – and Others Are Wrong

 Dave Ramsey is the first to admit that his life story and beliefs may be strange to some people.
 Through a rapid-rise in the real estate career, Ramsey became a millionaire by age 26 and promptly lost everything in bankruptcy soon after.